GenXProject/GenX.jl/docs/src/User_Guide/model_input.md

 |Resource| Resource name corresponding to a resource in one of the resource data files described above.|
 |Derating\_Factor\_*| Fraction of the resource capacity eligible for contributing to the capacity reserve margin constraint (e.g. derate factor).|

-This policy is applied when if `HydrogenMimimumProduction = 1` in the settings file. \* corresponds to the ith row of the file `Hydrogen_demand.csv`.
+This policy is applied when if `HydrogenMinimumProduction = 1` in the settings file. \* corresponds to the ith row of the file `Hydrogen_demand.csv`.

 ##### Table 16: Hydrogen demand policy parameters in Resource\_hydrogen\_demand.csv
 ---